michael105/totp/README.md

 totp 2fa token generator, including a sntp network time server syncronization client.

 Displays the current and the next token.
-I was bored having to wait for the next timestep.
+I was bored having to wait for the next timestep, and I'm using this myself for several years now.

 For copying to the xorg clipboard, xclip needs to be installed and within $PATH.
 (https://github.com/astrand/xclip)